DesignSafe-CI/DS-User-Guide/user-guide/docs/tools/simulation/lsdyna.md

 ## LS-DYNA User Guide

 Ls-Dyna is a general-purpose multi-physics simulation software package.
 It was originated from DYNA3D, developed by John Hallquist at the Lawrence Livermore National Laboratory in 1976.
-The software was commercialized as LS-Dyna in 1988 by Livermore Software Technology Corporation (<a href="http://www.lstc.com" target="_blank">LSTC</a>).
+The software was commercialized as LS-Dyna in 1988 by Livermore Software Technology Corporation and now it is part of Ansys (<a href="http://lsdyna.ansys.com" target="_blank">Ansys</a>).

 The main Ls-Dyna capabilities are: